 It all sounds super fun, but for people like myself, with no access to cartooning students or friends who like to draw, a solo character jam can be difficult to get going.
 That’s why I spent a lonely evening creating the Character Jam Sheet Generator, to simulate the random input from a roomful of buddies.

-It’s just a few lists of occupations, stereotypes, fictional characters, adjectives, titles, and dog names that are mashed together in a dozen different ways, but it cranks out a staggering amount of random character captions, ready to be printed.
+It’s just a few lists of occupations, stereotypes, fictional characters, adjectives, titles, and dog names that are mashed together in a dozen different ways, but it cranks out a staggering amount of random character captions, in a grid, ready to be printed on sheets of paper.

-don’t always rarely make sense (and they’re not always safe for work/children), but they can be kinda funny.
-They seen pretty effective for conjuring up images of something or someone, at least.
+They don’t always rarely make sense, but they can be kinda funny.
+They seem pretty effective for conjuring up images of something or someone, at least.